CSC207-UofT/course-project-javajsk/accessibility.md

 ### Flexibility in use: This principle refers to accommodation of a wide range of preferences and abilities.

 We adhere to this principle via some basic features of our design.
 Firstly, it is a web app, which is accessible across most devices that can connect to the internet, as per the preference of the user.
 By extension, since it is a web app it is accessible almost regardless of physical ability, as long as one can utilize a computer or phone.
 As for the design of the user interface, the buttons and text are purposely designed to be large in order to make the usage of the entire product very easy and intuitive.
-If we were to improve on this principle, we could implement a number of visual options - to name a few, we could implement a colorblind mode, more text size options, or even implement support for voice recognition.
+If we were to improve on this principle, we could implement a number of visual options - to name a few, we could implement a colorblind mode, more text size options, or even implement support for voice recognition or easy text to speech features.

 ### Simple and intuitive use: This principle is quite self - explanatory, referring to the ease of understanding the design regardless of knowledge, language skills, or current concentration levels.

 We adhere to this principle since, as we have mentioned before, our app is purposely made to be simple with large buttons and text to make it visually easy to understand.
 Furthermore, we have modeled our web app after the standard login design of most modern web apps, so that people who have used similar web apps will immediately know what to expect from our app.
-Something we have not accounted for and could implement is multiple language support, since our app only exists in English currently.
+Something we have not accounted for and could implement is multiple language support, since our app currently only exists in English.

 ### Perceptible information: This principle refers to the ability of the design to communicate information to the user regardless of the user’s sensory abilities.